zedttxj/SecOps/README.md

   Error: 403, {
     "error": {
       "code": 403,
-      "message": "Backstory API has not been used in project <my project number> before or it is disabled.
-Enable it by visiting https://console.developers.google.com/apis/api/backstory.googleapis.com/overview?project=<my project number> then retry.
+      "message": "Backstory API has not been used in project <my project id> before or it is disabled.
+Enable it by visiting https://console.developers.google.com/apis/api/backstory.googleapis.com/overview?project=<my project id> then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.", "status": "PERMISSION_DENIED",
       "details": [
         {